Install globally with npm

 Live Activities

-There are four types of Live Activities:
+There are six types of Live Activities:

 Stats

-Stats stream example
+Stats Live Activity stream example

 activitysmith activity stream sales-hourly \